Can I Buy And Sell On Rosh Chodesh? Understanding The Spiritual Significance And The Biblical Context

 “But seek first the kingdom of God and His righteousness, and all these things shall be added to you.”
 (Matthew 6:33)

-This scripture from Matthew reveals that when we put God first, He will provide all that we need.
 The Feast of Firstfruits prayers should include a request for God to bless the work of our hands, multiplying our efforts, and bringing abundance in both our spiritual and material lives.

 Prayer for Abundance and Blessing: